0l1v3rr/trello-clone/README.md

 ```

 After the successful installation, the app should start [here](http://localhost:3000).
 You can log in with the following credentials: username: **test**, password: **test**

+## Contributing

+**Contributions are more than welcome!** Please open an issue if you have any questions or suggestions.
+See the [contributing guide](./CONTRIBUTING.md) for more information.

 ## License